scious/documentation/docs/theirlabel/latest.md

 <Figure src="https://s3.amazonaws.com/appforest_uf/f1596228557855x579771458057098500/image%202.png" />

-All this said, I feel that TheirLabel is a reasonable 90% solution to Bubble's current inability to make multi-tenant SaaS apps that can be served across multiple domain names.
+All this said, we feel that TheirLabel is a reasonable 90% solution to Bubble's current inability to make multi-tenant SaaS apps that can be served across multiple domain names.
 It has been requested for years so ideally this will be a native Bubble feature someday.
-Until then, I hope you enjoy TheirLabel.
+Until then, we hope you enjoy TheirLabel.

 ## Support